vdmitriyev/gdelt-data-to-sap-hana-loader/README.md

 Run on Windows
 ==============
-Run 'run.bat'.
+To main python script on windows machine you can use 'run.bat'.
+Note: (a) all configurations must be performed before script can be executed properly;
 ```
 run.bat
 ```

 Known Problems and Drawbacks
 ============================
-* Not all event from daily updates are parsed properly (some shift in data is possible);
+* [FIXED] Not all event from daily updates are parsed properly (some shift in data is possible);
-* All fields(if generated from SAP HANA .hdbtable) are generated as 'NVARCHAR' data type;
+* [FIXED] All fields(if generated from SAP HANA .hdbtable) are generated as 'NVARCHAR' data type;

 Credits
 =======